 The Alex half of Wanderlust Marriage’s mother’s side is from Buffalo, New York, near world famous Niagara Falls.
 This is where I spent my early childhood before we moved to Orlando when I was 9 years old.
-Two months ago Bell and I moved from Dublin to Boston and had the opportunity to re-visit Buffalo and Niagara Falls for the first time in several years.
-Spending time and re-connecting with my mom, uncles, aunts and cousins was a great time, and it offered us the opportunity to explore the Italian roots in Buffalo and myself.
+Two months ago Bell and I moved from Dublin to Boston.
+So we had the opportunity to revisit Buffalo and Niagara Falls for the first time in several years.
+Re-connecting with my mom, uncles, aunts and cousins was a great time.
+It also offered us the opportunity to explore Italian roots in Buffalo.

 My great grandparents came from Sicily in the early 1900’s and eventually made their way to Western New York state.
-Today Buffalo boasts some of the best Italian American food in the United States due to the large proportion of Buffalonians who have kept cooking customs passed down in the family and often still refer to themselves as “Italian.”
+Today Buffalo boasts some of the best Italian American food in the United States.
+Large proportions of Buffalonians have kept cooking customs passed down in the family and often still refer to themselves as “Italian.”
 My family in Buffalo all know how to make incredible pastas and are firm believers in using fresh ingredients to make these dishes.

-In Niagara Falls, near my old childhood home which has subsequently been torn down, sits DiCamillo Bakery, which has been owned by the same family and located in the same spot since their humble founding in 1920.
-This bakery is proud of their tradition, and while the sweet and savory items are very different from what you’d find in Italy, they’re delicious and we highly recommend it.
-If you have a rental car and want to organize a picnic near stunning Niagara Falls, DiCamillo has some of the very best donuts you’ll find in the United States, to go along with great Sicilian influenced pizza, delicious cakes and scores of fresh baked bread.
+While the sweet and savory items are very different from what you’d find in Italy.
+They’re still delicious and we highly recommend visiting DiCamillo Bakery.
+If you have a rental car and want to organize a picnic near stunning Niagara Falls, DiCamillo Bakery has some of the very best donuts you’ll find in the United States.
+They also sell fantastic Sicilian influenced pizza including tomato pie.
+Delicious cakes and scores of fresh baked bread varieties are in abundance.

 But make no mistake, Buffalo is still a quintessentially American city with no shortage of American flags and a general belief that the American way of life is best.
 Asides from cooking delicious Italian influenced food, my family grills great American barbecue and we had a wonderful time catching up over scrumptious hamburgers, hot dogs, chicken legs and deer steak at a campsite in Batavia and at my families beautiful lakeside cabin near the Six Flags theme park.